Kilimanjaro Packing List

 - Hand and foot warmers (chemical activated)

 Be sure to break in your shoes before the hike!

-- Trekking shoes for hiking during the day, preferrably warm, waterproof, and with ankle-support -- not too light and not too heavy
+- Hiking boots, preferrably warm, waterproof, and with ankle-support -- not too light and not too heavy

 - Tennis shoes or sandals for lounging in the evening

 - Sock liners to wick away moisture